Enveu Media & OTT Glossary

 Cohort analysis is an analytics method that groups users based on shared characteristics or actions and tracks their behavior over time to understand engagement, retention, and churn patterns.

-Direct Carrier Billing allows users to pay for OTT subscriptions or content by charging purchases directly to their mobile carrier bill instead of using cards or wallets.
+Direct Carrier Billing (DCB) is a payment method that lets users pay for OTT subscriptions and digital content by charging the cost directly to their mobile phone bill — no credit card required.

 Content Restrictions define where, when, and how content can be accessed.